ricardolmsilva/be-the-hero/README.md

 ## :books: Conclusion

-That was a awesome week full of knowledge where i could improved my knowledge in JavaScript, Node.js e React.js.
+That was an awesome week full of knowledge where I could improved my knowledge in JavaScript, Node.js e React.js.
-That week i could developed my first mobile app using React Native and I'm very happy for that.
+That week I could developed my first mobile app using React Native and I'm very happy for that.
 I'm already waiting for next Omnistack week! :hourglass_flowing_sand:

 </br>